FOREWORD: Please be aware that this post is not an official RICS guidance.

 You can use this template to record your progress and training needs with your counsellor or supervisor, which the RICS recommends to discussed every 3 months.
 You do not have to submit this document so you may use your own template or keep it completely informal if it suits you better.

 This is a document that you need to incorporate into your APC submission template if you are required to carry out a period of structured training.
+You do not need to use it if you enrolled after 1st January 2017 as it will be automatically populated on ARC.

 APC candidate diary template